nikhar-tale/Image_quality_detector/README.md

 # Image Quality Detector

 Image Quality Detector is a Flutter application that utilizes machine learning to detect and assess the quality of images.
-The app uses the `tflite_flutter` plugin to run image quality detection models trained in Google Teachable Machine.
+The app uses TensorFlow Lite via the `tflite_flutter` plugin to run image quality detection models trained in Google Teachable Machine.

 ## Features